Understanding & Overcoming Fear

 During the 30 days which the frogs were kept in the jars, they learned that they could not escape from the jar by jumping.
 In essence, they formed a belief that the top of the jar was as high as they could go.
 Even when the lid was removed, this limiting belief kept them where they were.

 This simple experiment shows the power of our beliefs systems.
-We all formed certain beliefs as a result of our childhood, and many of us still hold onto those beliefs even though they are no longer true and are limiting our true potential.
+We all formed certain beliefs as a result of our childhood, and many of us still hold onto those beliefs even though they are no longer true and are limiting our innate potential.

 To realize your true potential, you must therefore realize that there is no lid on the jar and that you can jump out.
 To do this, you must never assume that you can’t do something until you have explored every possible option.
 To use a cliché, you have to learn to think the impossible.

-Loving Failure
+Loving failure

 Another reason why people may have a fear of success, can be due to the conditioning (learning) which they received as a child.